 Miss Groves and Miss Wood

-In R.E, the children will learn about what it means to belong to a church or mosque.
+Throughout this unit the children will learn about what it means to belong to a church or mosque.
 They will learn what they might see in a mosque or church building, and what the people do when they go there.
-They will learn that churches and mosques are special places for the people who go there.
+Year 1 will begin to understand that there are differences and similarities between churches and mosques, but that not all churches or mosques are the same.

 In PSHE, the children will learn about keeping themselves safe and managing risk in different situations.
 They will learn about personal safety, keeping themselves safe in familiar situations and they will learn about people who keep them safe outside their homes.